Fused Silica Broadband Dielectric Mirrors

 |Pulse Duration||t < 10-9 s||10-9 < t < 10-7 s||10-7 < t < 10-4 s||t > 10-4 s|

 |Damage Mechanism||Avalanche Ionization||Dielectric Breakdown||Dielectric Breakdown or Thermal||Thermal|

-|Relevant Damage Specification||N/A||Pulsed||Pulsed and CW||CW|
+|Relevant Damage Specification||No Comparison (See Above)||Pulsed||Pulsed and CW||CW|

 When comparing an LIDT specified for a pulsed laser to your laser, it is essential to know the following: